-- Meetings and events scheduled on weeknights must end at 11pm so as not to interfere with students' sleep or study.
-When planning their events, organizations and departments should be cognizant of--and sensitive to--religious observances of a particularly solemn nature.
+- Meetings and events scheduled on weeknights must end at 11pm so as not to interfere with students’ sleep or study.
+When planning their events, organizations and departments should be cognizant of–and sensitive to–religious observances of a particularly solemn nature.
 A calendar of religious observances and holy days may be found on the Office of University Chaplain and Religious Life Web site.

 - Undergraduate groups may not serve alcoholic beverages except with the authorization of the Dean of Students or the dean’s designee.
 Undergraduate students who are of legal drinking age may possess and consume alcohol at events registered and approved for consumption of alcohol.
 (See Chapter 6, “Alcohol and Controlled Substances.”)

-- Authorization must be obtained through the "Special Events Registration" process (see below), to hold a social event or other meeting to which persons other than Vanderbilt students, faculty, and staff will be invited.
+- Authorization must be obtained through the “Special Events Registration” process, to hold a social event or other meeting to which persons other than Vanderbilt students, faculty, and staff will be invited.